Vacancy: Project Manager08 August 2023

 Overtime is not paid in respect of excess attendance which, should it arise, is discharged by time off in lieu at times agreed in advance with the Executive Director.

-This role is suitable for hybrid working.
+This role is suitable for blended working.

 Applicants will be shortlisted based on information provided in their application.